Kitchen knives are essential in every kitchen for food preparation.

 There are various steps and techniques involved during wet stone knife sharpening.

 A perfect wet sharpening stone should be used at all times.
 The wet stone should be placed on a stable surface, and once again, the knife should be held by the handle with the blade placed on the stone at an angle of 10 to 25 degrees.
-The knife should always be held steady, and always at this angle; otherwise the edge sharpened will not be as sharp as it could be.
+The knife should always be held steady, and always at this angle; otherwise the edge sharpened will not be as sharp as it should be.
 With a wet stone, the knife should be drawn across the stone first on one side of the blade, then on the other.
 This should be repeated until both sides of the blade are sharpened.
 Knife sharpening methods involving wet stones are sometimes seen as archaic, but they often produce the best results and the sharpest knives.

 Commercial knife sharpeners are not recommended for fine knives.
 These knife sharpening methods usually involve the same angles and set-up, but the sharpener itself is mechanized.
 Children should always be kept away from knives and sharpeners, but this holds truest for commercial knife sharpeners due to their motorized nature.
 For high-end or specialty kitchen knives, professional help can be sought if the at-home knife sharpening methods are not adequate.
 Some professionals exist who open shop simply to sharpen knives; others work for kitchen stores and will gladly help homeowners.
 Still, homeowners must remember that every method is not always safe or productive for every knife; certain knives require extra care and special attention, and knife sharpening methods may as well.